What you plan to do this month – in January – will set the scene for your entire business and personal year.

 But, every year poor old January hears a whole bunch of promises and resolutions and then has to watch as will-power fades, excuses grow, bubbles burst and the remnants of tattered dreams are scattered across the whole year.

 The reason so many people fail in their resolutions – business and personal – is because resolving to do something is not the same as having a GOAL and following it through.
-GOALs are way better than any New Year Resolution. (this kid would not be smiling so much if he was holding a resolution)!
+GOALs are way better than any New Year Resolution.

 I know this from experience because it wasn’t until I set myself a massive GOAL and followed a plan that I got my first taste of success.

 Here’s my story, and tips I discovered along the way.
 I hope it inspires you.

 Name Your Goal and Think Big

 Say it out loud and you’re committed to it.
 The very first time I went to Space (a nightclub on the island of Ibiza) I said, “I’m going to DJ here one day”.
 I’m pretty sure nobody believed that I’d actually achieve this.
 But I believed it.
 I believed that I could take my DJ career from semi-professional onto a world stage.

 After I announced my GOAL to play at Space, I had no clue of how I was going to achieve it aside from marketing myself relentlessly on forums and social media.
 But then the Gods of Ibiza placed an opportunity in my lap.
 A competition to win a gig at aforementioned nightclub Space.
 Opportunity knocked and I responded – entering the competition.
 I could now see that my dream was possible.
 Which takes me onto the next important point.